 Understanding the role that different parts of your brain play when reading and writing code;

 Understanding the role programming languages play in thinking about programming;

-Being able to apply a broad range of research methods including: controlled experiments, surveys, cognitive dimensions studies, grounded theory.
+Being able to apply a broad range of research methods to examine the design of programming languages.